Rohit23032003/Weather-Dashboard/README.md

-Getting Started with Create React App
-This project was bootstrapped with Create React App.
+#Getting Started with Create React App This project was bootstrapped with Create React App.

-Hosted Website
+#Hosted Website
-Check out the hosted version of the app here.
+Check out the hosted version of the app [here](https://668e1d346be3e36cf22f3cd3--imaginative-squirrel-eefee4.netlify.app/).

-Project Setup
+##Project Setup
 Follow these instructions to set up the project in your local development environment.

-Prerequisites
+##Prerequisites
 Make sure you have Node.js and npm installed.

-Cloning the Repository
+##Cloning the Repository
-Open your terminal.
+Open your terminal.\
-Clone the repository:git clone https://github.com/your-username/your-repository.git
+Clone the repository:git clone https://github.com/your-username/your-repository.git\
 Navigate to the project directory:Navigate to the project directory:

-Installing Dependencies
+##Installing Dependencies
 Install the required packages using npm:npm install

-Setting Up Firebase
+##Setting Up Firebase
 Go to the Firebase Console.
 Create a new project or select an existing project.
 Navigate to Project Settings > General > Your apps.
 Add a new web app and follow the instructions to register it.
+##Replace you firebase config in Auth.js file
 Copy the Firebase SDK snippet, which looks like this: const firebaseConfig = {
   apiKey: "YOUR_API_KEY",